DaveStutler/Weather-app/README.md

 ## Notes

 I have a lot of troubles trying to loop through the forecast.
 I wanted to use a loop to call the 7 days predictions but right now I am not sure how to implement that into a loop.
 Next update with fix this issue with clean and efficient codes.
-Additionally with a text box to search specific location base on their zip code
+Additionally with a text box to search specific location base on their zip code.
 Credit for the weather API from https://www.weatherapi.com/
 ## License